nilsceberg/asp-js/README.md

   obj(1234689), 4
   obj(4) = 9
   ```~
+  (This is a non-issue with the new parser!)

 * evalFunction isn't quite how the namespaces are handled in VBScript,
   as it allows redefining a function name inside another scope and still